peerlibrary/meteor-classy-test/README.md

 Interleaving client-side and server-side assertions
 --------------------------------------------------

 Sometimes it can be useful to first run some tests on the client, then after those are done, run some tests on the server to check whether the client calls correctly affected the backend storage.
 This can be done by interleaving client-side sub-tests with server-side sub-tests.
-We take the previous async test example and add a server-side sub-test between the existing two:
+We take the previous async test example and add a server-side sub-test between the existing two using the `@runOnServer` decorator:

 ```coffeescript
   testClientFoo: